 Frequently asked the question for trekking in Nepal provides travelers with almost all the information that they need to know about basic aspects of the trek in Nepal.
-Here I collect some fundaments question and answer which are useful for all trekkers who want to do Nepal trekking for beginners and seniors.
+Here I collect some fundamental questions and answers which are useful for all trekkers who want to do Nepal trekking for beginners and seniors.

-The following are frequently asked question for trekking in Nepal.
+The following are frequently asked questions for trekking in Nepal.

-People who are normally fit they can do easy and moderate grade of the trek.
-But for adventure trekking either you need to practice a lot or you should have done moderate grade of the trek before.
-Normally the shorter treks are easy while longer time-bound trek is adventurous.
+People who are normally fit can do easy and moderate grades of the trek.
+But for adventure trekking either you need to practice a lot or you should have done moderate grades of the trek before.
+Normally the shorter treks are easy while longer time-bound treks are adventurous.

 I suggest you bring your own sleeping bag for trekking in Nov- Dec, and May-April with a capacity of -10 Celsius.

 What will the trail be like in the trek?